HeatherRemacle/exchangelabops/pages/index.md

   - text: About Us
     href: '#about-us'
 ---
-Welcome to the Exhchange.
+Welcome to the Exchange.
 We're known as a lab and a community of people who are learning how to improve service delivery from the BC Public Service together, through experimentation and collaboration.
 We offer services specifically designed to accellerate learning new ways of working through practice and delivery.
 We're contributing to the the [goal of creating a modern public service](http://whereideaswork.gov.bc.ca/modern/).

+Public servants come to us to learn and practice Agile and service delivery innovation mindset and methods.

+We are also the home of the [BC Developers' Exchange](https://bcdevexchange.org/), known for producing innovative procurement tools ([Code with Us and Sprint with Us](https://digital.gov.bc.ca/marketplace)) and a thriving community of GovTech developers in the BC Public Service.

 ## Mission

-Government can respond to change quickly and meet peoples' expectations for excellent service delivery.
+Government, through the BC Public Service, can be trusted to respond to change quickly and meet peoples' expectations for excellent service delivery.

-The Exchange partners with public service programs to deliver high quality, modern services by supporting people to learn and apply design and delivery methods, tools, and technology.
+The Exchange Lab partners with government programs to deliver high quality, modern services by supporting people to learn and apply design and delivery methods, tools, and technology.

 The results we seek center around:
 - Creating high performing, cross functional teams.